-An employee or agency worker has a qualifying relationship with a pregnant woman or her expected child if he or she:
+An employee or agency worker has a qualifying relationship with a pregnant employee or the expected child if they:

-- is the husband or civil partner of the pregnant woman; - lives with the pregnant woman in an enduring family relationship, but is not her parent, grandparent, sister, brother, aunt or uncle; - is the father of the expected child; or - is an intended parent in a surrogacy situation who meets certain conditions.
+- are the husband or civil partner of the pregnant employee. - live with the pregnant employee in an enduring family relationship, but is not the parent, grandparent, sister, brother, aunt or uncle. - are the parent of the expected child; or - is an intended parent in a surrogacy situation who meets certain conditions.